 Diane is a strong advocate to help reduce the stigma and discrimination of individuals who use drugs.
 She has managed, co-managed over 40+ funded projects, a co-investigator on numerous projects and worked on 5 published projects.
 Diane has been called the heart and soul of Mainline, a leader, an advocate, a manager and a friend.
 Diane was nominated for the 1st Inaugural Capital District Leadership Award, was a recipient of the Women’s of Excellence Award in 2008 and won the Health Promotion Canada 2018 Recognition Award along with Lois Jackson and Cindy MacIsaac.
 Her commitment and dedication was key in the establishment of the Direction 180 low threshold methadone program, the mobile outreach street health (MOSH) program, the BAILEY BUS and the future Diamond Bailey House.
 Under her guidance, Mainline was awarded with the Public Health Champion Award for Innovation, Commitment and Leadership in 2015.
 Mainline is strategically aligned with the Nova Scotia Strategy on HIV/AIDS, has contributed to informing the first Nova Scotia Mental Health and Addictions Strategy and helped to guide the Nova Scotia Standards of Blood Borne Pathogens.

 Jo officially joined the team at Mainline in 2021, following many years working with Mainline behind the scenes on different projects including Hep C and Me, the PEERs and In-Reach + PEERS projects, and other funding proposals and evaluations.
 Originally from Halifax, Jo spent 9 years enjoying Canada’s west coast before moving back home to Nova Scotia for good.
 Jo has a background in health promotion and before joining Mainline she spent 17 years in research management, evaluation, and working to get research evidence into practice.
 All of her work in NS and BC has focused on health inequities related to drug use, poverty, discrimination, and working to create better systems to support the people in our communities who face the most barriers.
 This includes advocacy and education to help health care and other service providers to apply harm reduction, cultural safety, and trauma- and violence-informed care in their work.
 Jo is also a passionate advocate for the meaningful involvement of people who are affected by inequities in work and decisions that impact them.
-What Jo lacks in lived experience she makes up for with passion and compassion for the people we serve.
+What Jo lacks in lived experience of drug use she makes up for with passion and compassion for the people we serve.

 John joined the team at Mainline in 2005.
 He has worked on numerous projects, ”Hep C and Me”, and the “Reducing the Ricks; Crystal Methamphetamine and other drug use among youth in Halifax”.
 John has been HIV positive for more than 36 years and has worked in the HIV/AIDS community for the past 21 years and brings skills to Mainline.
 He worked at the AIDS Coalition of Nova Scotia for 5 years and brings his personal knowledge and expertise to such projects as the “Barriers to HIV testing in Rural Nova Scotia among Drug users”, and has been the peer health navigator which supports people infected and/or affected by HIV for almost 10 years.
 He has facilitated numerous information sessions in relation to HIV/AIDS which were funded by ViiV Healthcare Canada, as well as facilitating numerous point of care testing days (POCT) in partnership with the Infectious Disease Clinic for clients who access Mainline services.